great-expectations/great_expectations/docs/guides/setup/configuring-metadata-stores/how-to-configure-an-expectation-store-in-gcs.md

 ---
-title: How to configure an Expectation store in GCS
+title: How to configure an Expectation store to use GCS
 ---

 This article is a stub.